 Make smarter choices

 - 48%Lowest score

 Our expert guide explains how to choose the right blender for you, including what to spend and whether a juicer or soup maker might be a better option.
 Plus see how personal blenders like the Nutribullet compare to jug blenders.

 Nutribullet - is it worth it?

-Nutribullet blenders are a popular choice, but will a cheaper rival do the job just as well?
-Find out if we think Nutribullets are worth the hype with our verdict on Nutribullet blenders and round-up of the best alternatives.
+Nutribullet blenders are a popular choice, but will a cheaper rival do the job just as well, or better?
+Find out if we think Nutribullets are worth the hype and get the lowdown on the best alternatives in our expert guide.

 Blender, juicer or smoothie maker?

 Not sure which blender, juicer or smoothie maker to buy?
 Our expert guide compares the pros and cons.
 Plus, is a Nutribullet-style blender really better?
 And can you use a blender for juicing or a juicer to make a smoothie?